 Case presentation.
 The case presentation should be brief and focus on the diagnostic test in question.
 At the end of the case presentation the pertinent diagnostic test results and normal ranges should be provided.
 (200 words)

 Test characteristics.
 A brief review of the diagnostic test should be provided.
 For biomarkers, this should include a brief description of the related physiology.
 Test accuracy should be reported using sensitivity and specificity or likelihood ratios, and predictive values should be provided for common clinical scenarios.
+Please use likelihood ratios whenever possible, since they do not depend on disease prevalence.
+The prevalence of the disease should be stated so that the pretest probability may be estimated.
 For example, “For patients with a typical disease prevalence of 10%, the predictive values of positive and negative test results are approximately 50% and 1%, respectively.”
 Discussion of the application and utility of the diagnostic test should be based on a high-quality systematic review or authoritative practice guideline.
 If a more recent, original study supersedes or adds meaningfully to the prior synthesis of research, that article also should be cited.
-The approximate cost of the test should be provided.
-Some costs can be obtained from Medicare fee schedules at http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/ClinicalLabFeeSched/index.html.
-(200 words)
+The approximate price of the test should be provided.
+Some prices for laboratory tests can be obtained from the Medicare fee schedules at http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/ClinicalLabFeeSched/index.html.
+(200 words).
+Radiology procedure prices can be found at http://www.cms.gov/apps/physician-fee-schedule/overview.aspx.
+Report the HCPCS code used and the national CMS price for carrier locality code.

 Application of test result to this patient.
 A brief discussion of how the diagnostic test result will facilitate the next steps in a patient’s management should be presented.
 Please also address the correct answer to the question about test interpretation in this section.
 (200 words)

-In most cases, the patient presented will be identifiable, and the JAMA Patient Permission form should be read and completed by the patient and included at the time of manuscript submission.
-If the case is generic and can be presented without identifying the patient (this includes self-identification by the patient), patient permission is not needed.
 If there are questions about patient identifiability, please contact the editorial office.
-Authors interested in submitting a manuscript for JAMA Diagnostic Test Interpretation should contact the editorial office prior to manuscript preparation and submission by sending an e-mail to firstname.lastname@example.org.
+Authors interested in submitting a manuscript for JAMA Diagnostic Test Interpretation should contact the editorial office prior to manuscript preparation and submission by sending an email to Mary McDermott at firstname.lastname@example.org.

 The Rational Clinical Examination